bytecauldron/awesome-gamemaker/README.md

 [EZ Networking](https://jasontomlee.itch.io/easy-gms-networking-platformer-build) - Host/client implementation with a chat feature.

 [Patchwire-GM](https://github.com/gm-core/patchwire-gm) - The network library from gm-core if you want to use this implementation without the entire gm-core suite.

+[Colyseus](https://github.com/colyseus/colyseus-gml) - Multiplayer game client.
+Not ready for production use, but worth keeping an eye on.

 [GMHandshake](https://gist.github.com/nkrapivin/c73f5a962466a4ecb63187a009a300d8) - A Gist demonstrating a network handshake.